Glossary

 MFOLD

 RNA structure prediction algorithm which utilises minimum free energy information.
-See the MFOLD website.
+See the MFOLD publication.

 Pfold